phillipivan/companion-module-peavy-ratc/companion/HELP.md

 Most actions require refernce to a control alias.
 The module will auto query and build a drop down list of the control aliases upon connection.
 You may enter a custom alias if working offline.
 Refer to Peavy's External Control User Guide for further details.

 All control aliases in use are added to the default change group so they can be polled periodically.
+If you use a variable without an associated action, you should manually add it to the default control group.

 To create a toggle button use the Control Position Invert action (RATCv2 only), and insert the variable for the controls position as its position value.

 ### Variables

-The detected control aliases, their values & positions are returned as variables.
+The detected control aliases, their values & positions (RATCv2) are returned as variables.
 Control aliases containing white space ' ' will be replaced with '_'.
 Values are kept as strings and retain their units; positions are converted to a number.
-RATCv1 positions are returned as a %, ie 70.4, RATCv2 positions are returned as a decimal between 0 and 1, ie 0.704.
+RATCv2 positions are returned as a decimal between 0 and 1, ie 0.704.

 Variables are not defined when in RATC v2 RAW mode to preseve system resources.
 They can still be referenced if you follow the pattern of yourModuleName:controlAliasValue_rawAlias or  yourModuleName:controlAliasPosition_rawAlias.
 However the '/' have been substituted with '_' so '//devices/55/controls/control_1' becomes '__devices_55_controls_control_1'
 They will not have a value assigned until used by an action.